mrmartineau/SublimeTextSetupWiki/README.md

 ```

 ### Install a package with Package Control
-Bring up the Sublime prompt (Go To Anything / Command Prompt) by pressing `super+shift+p` (super = cmd on Mac or ctrl on PC/Linux), start typing 'install' & hit enter when 'Package Control: Install Package' is highlighted.
+Bring up the Command palette by pressing `super+shift+p` (super = cmd on Mac or ctrl on PC/Linux), start typing 'install' & hit enter when 'Package Control: Install Package' is highlighted.
 A quick-panel (like Goto Anything) will appear listing all available packages.
 Start typing the name of the package you wish to install, and then select it.
 Package Control will download the package file and install the package into the running instance of Sublime Text 2.
 You can look at the status area at the bottom of the editor for status updates.

 #### Other Package Control functions
 You can use Package Control to manage your packages, some of the most common action you will do is to install, disable, upgrade & remove packages.
-To do any of them, bring up the Go To Anything prompt & type whichever command you want.
+To do any of them, bring up the Command palette prompt & type whichever command you want.
 The rest should be self-explanitory.

 ## <a name="zencoding"></a> [ZenCoding](https://bitbucket.org/sublimator/sublime-2-zencoding)